15 Financial Rules That Worked for Baby Boomers But Don't Make Sense Today

 Bottom line

 You don’t always have to listen to your parents’ financial advice.
-While life experience is a great teacher, in some cases, following obsolete advice could damage your financial health.
+While life experience is a great teacher, sometimes, following obsolete advice isn't the best way to reduce your financial stress.

 Times have changed, and while some advice still applies — it’s always a good idea to pay off debts and save for retirement — other ideas no longer make sense in today’s markets.